Faris Haroun: Youth career

 Having played for Belgium U18 and Belgium U19, Haroun was called up for the U19 side for the UEFA European Under-19 Championship in Switzerland.
 He played all three matches in the tournament, as Belgium U19 were eliminated in the Group Stage.

-A month later, Haroun was called up to the Belgium U21 squad and made three appearances for U21 side by the end of 2004.
+A month later, Haroun was called up to the Belgium U21 squad and made three appearances for the U21 side by the end of 2004.
 He then scored his first Belgium U21 goal, in a 2–1 win against Bosnia and Herzegovina U21 on 25 March 2005.
-Haroun later scored his second Belgium U21 goal, in a 2–1 win against Lithuania U21 on 11 October 2005.
-A year later on 6 September 2006 when he scored a brace, in a 2–1 win against Greece U21.
+Haroun later scored his second Belgium U21 goal, in another 2–1 win, this time against Lithuania U21 on 11 October 2005.
+A year later on 6 September 2006, he scored a brace, in a 2–1 win against Greece U21.
 It was announced on 12 May 2007 that Haroun was called up to the U21 squad for the UEFA European Under-21 Championship in Netherlands.
 He appeared four times in the tournament, as Belgium U21 reached the semi–finals.

 In July 2008, Haroun was called up to the squad for the 2008 Summer Olympics.
 He made his tournament debut, starting the whole game, in a 2–0 win against China.
 In a follow–up match against New Zealand, Haroun scored his first goal of the tournament, in a 1–0 win.
 He helped the side reach the semi–finals, where they finished in fourth place.
 Despite this, Haroun played five times in the tournament.